Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 **For example, 1.1 billion Covid Vaccines were estimated to be wasted due to expired vaccines and supply chain issues.** <br>

 In order to give patients the the vaccines as efficently as possible, hospitals and medical center store vaccines to be administer quickly whenever requested.
 With the current dataset, we could potentially predict whether a patient would want a vaccine based on their answers on the survey.
 This way, medical center can order an adiquite amount of vaccines with minimual waste.
+Medical center can now request an adiqute amount of vaccines along with a reasonable amount of backups as needed.

 ## Data Understanding
 The dataset consist of binary and numerical entries based on their answers on a survey.
-There are 8 columns that have 5% of the data missing that were determined to be the cutoff to be removed.
-The remaining data will be filled with the approprate measurements.
 In order to model the dataset, all of the data type needs to be a numeric so dummy variables are needed for 12 of the columns.
+After the dummy variables were made, there are over 100 different columns created and will be used in the modeling.

 ## Method
+Preprocessing steps are filling missing datas, dummy variables being created and scaled with a scaler.
+I used weight random choice to fill the missing values to ultiizse as much of the dataset as possible.
+Dummy variables are used as well to deal with the categorical data and MinMax scaler was used to scaler the data from 0 to 1.

 We will be using a maching learning algortithm to help us predict whether a patient will take the vaccine.
 Unlike the simple data analysis, machine learning is used on complex dataset where we have several, in this case, over 100 different features to help predict the target variable.
 I used decision tree and random forest machine learning algothrim.
 We need to perfrom multiple classification models to help predict the targeted variable, seasonal vaccines.

 There are 3 models created:
 1. Decision Tree <br>
 Default parameters are used to be used as a baseline to look for what needs to be perfomed.